pablo-meier/Pablog/posts/2019-08-01-beefs-with-docker.md

-Learning the funny rules of networking, config, and how to get components to talk to each other is hard enough already, but now on top of hostnames and ports, you need to learn all the `docker` commands and the rules on naming between containers.
+Learning the funny rules of networking, config, and how to get components to talk to each other is hard enough already, but now on top of hostnames and ports, you need to learn all the `docker` commands and the rules on links between containers.
 You'll have to shell into them and run diagnostics.
 You'll want to know all about `/etc/hosts` and how Docker manipulates them.

 Config files?
 Make sure you're looking at the right filesystem.
 Environment variables?
 Did you build the image with an `ARG` _then_ set it with `ENV`?
-Were the secrets available at build time?
+Were the secrets available at build time, or do you need them dynamically on container runtime?
 With all this surface, are you leaking sensitive information anywhere?

 This isn't to say these problems are easy outside of Docker, just that adding this much surface and multiple copies of every abstraction you're already using